benlansdell/ethome/docs/how-to.md

 This creates a pandas dataframe, `recordings`, that contains pose data, and perhaps behavior annotations, from all the videos listed in `metadata`.

+### 1g Renaming things

-If your DLC project named the animals some way, but you want them named another way in this dataframe, you can provide an `animal_renamer` dictionary as an argument to the constructor:
+If your tracking project named the animals some way, but you want them named another way in this dataframe, you can provide an `animal_renamer` dictionary as an argument to the constructor:
 ```python
 recordings = create_dataset(metadata, animal_renamer={'adult': 'resident', 'juvenile':'intruder'})
 ```
 Similarly with the body parts -- you can provide a `part_renamer` dictionary.

-### 1e Metadata
+### 1h Metadata

 When `recordings` is created, additional metadata is computed and accessible via:
 * `recordings.metadata` houses the following attributes: